georgexyz19/georgexyz.com/content/posts/vim-tips.md

 Vim automatically loads `~/.vimrc` file during startup.
 Some default settings of vim do not make sense.
 Below are some basic vim settings.
 I am using those settings under Linux Mint.
 Other OS settings may differ slightly.

 ```
-" ~/.vimrc file
+" ~/.vimrc file, keep it short and neat

 set nocompatible              " required
 filetype plugin on